Our faith life and religious education is a strong foundation on which our College is built.

 Our Religious Education curriculum provides a rigorous and engaging program, underpinned by the gospel values of Jesus Christ, by which students are a call to live as active and informed citizens in the wider world.
 Both are key aspects of the holistic education and formation of students.

-Through our committees – Mission, Student Support and Stewardship – the students are provided with opportunities participate in service learning by being involved in many projects around the school and the community including: Clean up Australia Day, student breakfasts, Project Compassion, St Vincent De Paul sleepover and the Indigenous Literacy project.
+Through our committees – Mission, Student Support and Stewardship – the students are provided with opportunities to participate in service learning by being involved in many projects around the school and the community including: Clean up Australia Day, student breakfasts, Project Compassion, St Vincent De Paul sleepover and the Indigenous Literacy project.

 Chisholm currently offers a wide range of leadership opportunities for our students through: